everstonks/futwatch/README.md

 # futwatch
-An html is processed to table after scraping a website using bs4 and pandas(manipulate, convert and render).
+An html table is processed after scraping a website using bs4 and pandas(manipulate, convert and render).
 Access the table in the address *localhost:8000*.

 ## Execute
 `$ docker-compose build && docker-compose up -d`